laytan/tailwind-sorter.nvim/README.md

 ## Features

-- Works in more file types than prettier does (using a treesitter integration)
+- Works in more file types than prettier does (using a treesitter integration), confirmed to work with:
+  - jsx
+  - tsx
+  - html
+  - twig
+  - handlebars
 - Not having to pull in prettier just to have your classes sorted
 - Easier/faster than prettier